wp-plugins/yith-topbar-countdown/README.txt

 = Configuration =

-1. Set the date when the countdown will stop, in "Countdown to" field of "Appearance -> Topbar countdown" admin page;
-2. Tick the option "Enable Topbar Countdown" of "Appearance -> Topbar countdown" admin page, in order to show the banner with countdown in the frontend;
+YITH Pre-Launch will add a new page under Appearance -> Pre-Launch, where you can configure the plugin and customize the frontend page.

 = Developer =

 Are you a developer?
 Want to customize the templates or the style of the plugin?
-Read on the [documentation](http://yithemes.com/docs-plugins/yith_topbar_countdown/) and discover how to do that.
+Read on the [documentation](http://yithemes.com/docs-plugins/yith_prelaunch/) and discover how to do that.

 = Support =